natt96z/KeyEcho/README.md

 ## 🔜 Coming Soon
 - **Debian Linux Version:** An optimized version for Debian-based Linux distributions will be available soon.
 - **macOS Version:** A version compatible with macOS is in the works and will be available shortly after the initial release.
-- **Audio Reaction:** Voice that speaks key presses for the visually impaired.
+- **Audio Reaction:** Voice-over that speaks key presses for the visually impaired.

 Stay tuned for updates as we expand KeyViz's compatibility!